 Her: I edited it.

-Then I said something like "Please hold on for just a moment." and sprinted directly to the edge of the boat and flung myself right into the East River.
+Then I said something like "Please hold on for just a moment." and sprinted to the edge of the boat and flung my suited self right into the East River.

 But not really.